 Flat-bottom Center Consoles

 A boat with no or very little V-shape in its hull is called a flat-bottom boat.
 This design has the best stability around, and minimal draft requirements.
 However, flat-bottom boats can also be quite bumpy in a chop and many tend to throw a lot of spray.
+In essence, many flat-bottom center consoles are simply very large jon boats.

 Power Catamarans Center Consoles

 Power catamarans, often simply called “powercats,” are twin-hulled boats.
 Since each of the hulls are very narrow at the bow they easily slice through waves, while air gets packed into the tunnel between the hulls and helps cushion wave impacts.
 As a result, a well-designed powercat can ride through a rough bay chop much more smoothly than most monohulls.
 However, powercats also have a number of quirks.
-Some bank outward instead of inward when turning; others “sneeze” (send a puff of mist out the front of the tunnel) at times and get everyone aboard wet; and a few have very fast righting motions that can make the boat go from very stable to very rocky, very quickly, in a beam sea (often called a “snap roll”).
+Some bank outward instead of inward when turning; others “sneeze” (send a puff of mist out the front of the tunnel) at times and may get everyone aboard damp; and a few have very fast righting motions that can make the boat go from very stable to very rocky, very quickly, in a beam sea (often called a “snap roll”).

 Awesome Hull Design Pick

-New for 2020, the Caymas 26 HB is a red-hot model from a start-up builder with a hull design that’s about as tricked-out as any you’ll find.
+First introduced in 2020, the Caymas 26 HB is a red-hot model from a start-up builder with a hull design that’s about as tricked-out as any you’ll find.
 It’s based on an 18.5-degree transom deadrise and it has twin steps designed into the bottom.
 The specific design is called the Stepped Vee Ventilated Tunnel (SVVT), and was created by Michael Peters Yacht Design.
 The steps reduce wetted surface (and therefore drag), while vertical sidewall tunnels boost lateral resistance for better stability and maneuverability.
 Caymas claims a 15-percent speed boost without any loss of handling control, as a result.

 Integrated Fishing Accessories